peterhinch/micropython-micro-gui/README.md

 This is because display update blocks for tens of milliseconds, during which time the pushbuttons are not polled.
 Blocking is much reduced by item 3 above.

-On the TTGO T-Display I found it necessary to use physical pullup resistors on the pushbutton GPIO lines.
+On the TTGO T-Display it is necessary to use physical pullup resistors on the pushbutton GPIO lines.
 According to the
 [ESP32 gurus](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)
 pins 36-39 do not have pullup support.

 On a Pyboard 1.1 with 320x240 ili9341 display it was necessary to use frozen
-bytecode: in this configuration running the "various" demo there was 29K of free RAM.
+bytecode: in this configuration running the `various.py` demo there was 29K of free RAM.
 Note that, at 37.5KiB, this display is the worst-case in terms of RAM usage.
 A smaller display or a Pyboard D would offer more headroom.